J-C-S-V/translation-app/README.md

-# Metronome App
+# Fast translation app

-A personalized metronome app for musicians.
-It allows users to set custom beats and tempos.
+A personalized translation app for users.
+It allows users to translate text between different languages.

 <a name="readme-top"></a>